 An Overview of FSC’s AAF Policy

-Starting July 1, 2022, how your AAF is calculated will change.
-No longer will there be a fixed fee charged depending on the turnover category into which a certificate holder falls.
-The new AAF will be calculated based on a certificate holder’s actual forest-products turnover using a sliding scale.
+On July 1, 2022, how your AAF is calculated changed.
+There is no longer a fixed fee charged depending on the turnover category into which a certificate holder falls.
+The new AAF is now calculated based on a certificate holder’s actual forest-products turnover using a sliding scale.

-Check out FSC’s updated AAF policy (FSC-POL-20-005) to learn more about how the new AAF will be calculated.
+Check out FSC’s updated AAF policy (FSC-POL-20-005) to learn more about how the new AAF is calculated.

-While this change is good overall because it will make the AAF more equitable, the way your AAF is calculated will be more complex.
-Fortunately, we’ve developed a custom tool to make calculating your new AAF a breeze.
+While this change is good overall because it will make the AAF more equitable, the way your AAF is calculated is now more complex.
+Fortunately, we’ve developed a custom calculator tool to help make verifying your new AAF a breeze.

-Our AAF calculator was custom built in-house by AGC using our expertise and knowledge of FSC policy and standards—and it’s exactly what you need to easily and accurately calculate new fees associated with FSC’s AAF Policy.
+Our AAF calculator was custom built in-house by AGC using our expertise and knowledge of FSC policy and standards—and it’s exactly what you need to easily verify fees associated with FSC’s new AAF Policy.

 How it works